 I grew up in Colorado and Idaho, graduating from the University of Idaho in 1970 with majors in Psychology, Spanish and Chemistry.
 Medical school at the University of Utah was next, and then Family Practice training at the University of New Mexico.
 This was followed by eight years of work as an emergency room physician with a part-time family practice ongoing.

-On a personal note, I have 5 children and 2 step-children, ages 21 to 42, as well as three grandsons.
+On a personal note, I love spending time with my 5 children and 2 step-children, as well as three grandsons.
 At this time, admittedly, there is a strong grandfatherly feeling with many of the hundreds of children for whom I am privileged to provide care.
 Hobbies include organic gardening, hiking, cycling, hunting, piano and cello.

 Polly joined Dr. Green’s international work in 2008, accompanying him on international travel and assisting with new patient interviews and later, by co-creating the website, the prevention e-book and questionnaire. (links).
 Her knowledge of family systems and grounded nature are a synergistic asset to our goal of educating parents about autism prevention and early biomedical intervention and empowering to take action at home.